 What if you forget to validate your ticket?
 Usually if you tell the conductor as soon as you get on, you can avoid a fine but you may have to pay a small fee (a few euro) to have it validated on the train.
 If the conductor comes to check your ticket and it’s not validated, you may have to pay a fine.
 In the past it was often easy to get out of the fine by claiming that you didn’t know, but in the past few years I’ve seen a number of passengers get fined for not having validated their tickets.
 You will also be charged a fee if you buy your ticket on the train from the conductor so try to do it at the station.

 Tip: Buy tickets for fast trains online in advance.
-Book frecce (fast) train tickets on Rail Europe for travel between big cities, paying in US dollars, or in euro on the trenitalia site. several Italian cities, including Italy’s 5 most visited cities, are also served by Italo, Italy’s private high-speed rail company.
-Book Italo Train Tickets on Rail Europe.
+Book train tickets on Rail Europe in US dollars or in euro on the trenitalia site.
+Several Italian cities, including Italy’s 5 most visited cities, are also served by Italo, Italy’s private high-speed rail company.
+Italo tickets can also be bought in US dollars through Rail Europe.

 Look for this machine in the train station or near the tracks and stamp your regional train ticket to validate it: